vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 The input operation calls a copy constructor and creates copy of 'date' object.
 The program consists at a one operator.
 The operator executes an authorized operation to data.
 It is Operation1() operation.

-### Description of an application domain semantics
+### Description of an problem domain semantics
-What is inaccessibility, inaccessible world?
+What is an inaccessible world?
 Assume, that data is a ciphertext (for example, Maya codices).
 World, described in manuscript, us is an inaccessible.
 But it's world to be accessible if text will be deciphered.
 For decipher can use a decryption machine.
 And conversely, world can make inaccessible if ciphered the text.
 In this way, Kripke structure is a base notion of cryptology theory.